luke92/SpotifySearcherNetCoreWebApi/README.md

-# patagonianChallengeNetDeveloper
+# SpotifySearcherNetCoreWebApi
-Challenge Net Developer of Patagonian IT
+Searcher for Spotify using Developer Spotify docs